rhpandit11/Data-Theory/SQL_Fundamental/function.md

 * You cannot use the CTE's result in different statements
 * You cannot use indexes, statistics to optimize your CTE's set (although it will implicitly use existing indexes and statistics of the targeted objects - if appropriate).

+difference between Subquery and CTE:

+* **CTE can be reusable:** One advantage of using CTE is CTE is reusable by design.
+Instead of having to declare the same subquery in every place you need to use it, you can use CTE to define a temporary table once, then refer to it whenever you need it.
+* **CTE can be more readable:** Another advantage of CTE is CTE is more readable than Subqueries.
+Since CTE can be reusable, you can write less code using CTE than using a subquery.
+Also, **people tend to follow logic and ideas easier in sequence than in a nested fashion. **When you write a query, it is easier to break down a complex query into smaller pieces using CTE.
+* **CTEs can be recursive:** A CTE can run recursively, which a subquery cannot.
+This makes it especially well suited to tree structures, in which information in a given row is based on the information from the previous row(s).
+The recursion feature can be implemented with `RECURSIVE` and `UNION ALL`.